The magnificent Russborough House is one of the most beautiful houses in Ireland.

 2. The house tour

-To really appreciate Russborough House and its unique architecture, a house tour will allow you to see the inside of the house and admire the art and design of the building from the 1740s onwards.
+To really appreciate Russborough House and its unique architecture, head off on the house tour.
+This allows you to see the inside of the house and admire the art and design of the building from the 1740s onwards.

 3. Walks

 The paths are relatively easy with a few spots to stop on the way to enjoy the scenery.
-You might even get to see foxes, hares, badgers or swans if you keep a look out.
+You might even get to see foxes, hares and badgers.

 4. Walled garden